robiningelbrecht/pokemon-card-generator/README.md

 The model used for generating visuals is [OpenJourney](https://replicate.com/prompthero/openjourney).
 It's a Stable Diffusion model fine-tuned on Midjourney v4 images.

+<sub>Both accounts have free tiers at first, but after a while you will need to enter
+credit card details.
+It'll cost you around 1-2 cents to generate a card.</sub>

 ### .env